Nintendo shares jump 13 percent after Tencent gains Switch sales approval in China

 Nintendo’s U.S.-listed shares rose 12 percent overnight after the Chinese province of Guangdong approved Tencent to distribute the Switch console with a test version of the “New Super Mario Bros.
 U Deluxe” game.

-The Kyoto-based games maker has been hampered by Japanese regulations and the search for a partner in its efforts to bring its hybrid home-portable Switch console to China, holding back the development of console gaming there.
+The Kyoto-based games maker has been hampered by Chinese regulations and the search for a partner in its efforts to bring its hybrid home-portable Switch console to China, holding back the development of console gaming there.

 Nintendo shares sold off toward the end of last year over concerns about weakness in its Switch games pipeline.
 Media reports saying Nintendo will launch a low-price Switch version have helped bolster sentiment in recent weeks.

-It remains unclear when the console may go on sale in China, with games needing to clear a separate approval process.
+It remains unclear when the console may go on sale in Chiina, with games needing to clear a separate approval process.

 Chinese gaming industry leader Tencent is trying to recover from a lengthy video game approval freeze in China last year.
 It is listed in Hong Kong, where financial markets are closed on Friday for a national holiday.